Matthew-J-Green/dvDirectInput/README.md

 Make sure your input devices are plugged in before launching Derail Valley.
 This mod currently does not dynamically load/unload devices so don't unplug devices mid game too.

 On first launch a GUI is presented in the top left.
 It lists all the input devices with its name, a numerical ID and the mapping of the most recent inputs used.
-This can be disabled in the Configuration Manager
+This can be disabled in the Configuration Manager.\
+Leaving this enabled may cause a lot of lag as all inputs are reported to the console too.

 Open BepInEx Configuration Manager to configure the mod.
 Here you can map the input devices to exposed locomotive controls.
 Make sure the control is enabled for it to take effect.